A post-election crisis could scupper Ivory Coast's economic gains

 Despite the investment of the past decade, analysts say Ivory Coast has not realised its full economic potential.

-The poverty rate has fallen but is still nearly 40% and the government acknowledges that red tape and corruption are obstacles to business.
+The poverty rate has fallen but is still nearly 40% and the government acknowledges that red tape and corruption hamper business.

-"The state administration is not yet in complete synergy with the private sector," Patrick Achi, secretary-general of the presidency, told business leaders last week.

-Sectors like gold mining, tourism and transport remain underdeveloped.
-While companies from a handful of countries like France and Morocco have invested heavily over the past decade, others, including American firms, have been more reticent, concerned about corruption and political instability.
+Sectors, such as gold mining, tourism and transport remain underdeveloped.
+While companies from a handful of countries like France and Morocco have invested heavily over the past decade, others, including U.S. firms, have been more reticent, concerned about corruption and political instability.

-The U.S. ambassador in Abidjan, Richard Bell, said he participated in a virtual roundtable earlier this year with American companies interested in Ivory Coast.
+The U.S. ambassador in Abidjan, Richard Bell, said he participated in a virtual roundtable earlier this year with U.S. companies interested in Ivory Coast.

 "They weren't thinking about doing a lot of investing before the election but they were seriously interested in considering investing ... if things went well," he said.